ocean-tracking-network/node-manager-training/_episodes/04_workflow_gitlab_dbeaver.md

 ### Email-only submission

 Generally, each Node Manager has an email address for communicating with their network's data submitters (ex: Data @ TheFACTNetwork . org).
 This is a great way to ensure all Node-related emails are contained in the same account in the case of multiple Node Managers or the succession of a new Node Manager.
-With proper email management, this can be a very successful way to ask Node-users to submit their data/metadata to your Node.
+With proper email management, this can be a very successful way to ask Node users to submit their data/metadata to your Node.

 It is **not** recommended to use a personal email account for this, since all the files and history of the project's data submissions will be lost if that Manager ever moves away from the role.
-If the account is hosted at an institution, it may be advisable to submit requests to raise institutional limits on things like email storage in advance.
+If the account is hosted at an institution, it may be advisable to submit requests to raise institutional limits on constraints like email storage in advance.

 # Documenting data submission